 Northwestern Memorial Hospital Preoperative Clinic

-Patients who are scheduled to have surgery or a procedure requiring anesthesia should undergo an evaluation prior to the procedure.
+Patients who are scheduled to have surgery or a procedure requiring anesthesia should undergo an evaluation first.

 - Your current medical insurance card